mattmagrin/Sales-Forecast/README.md

 -----

-##Key lessons learned
+## Key lessons learned 🤓

+*   Models must be chosen while keeping in mind the deployment costs.
+Sometimes the performance difference won't make up for the risk/costs associated with more development time.

+*   Exploratory data analysis provides not only important information about data and insights to the business team but also an understanding of how some features might help or not the chosen ML models.

 *   Experimenting with the code may give insights on doing things differently, but it must not take forever.
 Remember Done is better than perfect.

-*   Exploratory data analysis provides not only important information about data and insights to the business team but also an understanding of how some features might help or not the chosen ML models.

-*   Models must be chosen while keeping in mind the deployment costs.
-Sometimes the performance difference won't make up for the risk/costs.